mkarev/linterp/README.md

 Windows
 -------

 On windows we will use Microsoft package manager to build third-party libraries
+**TODO**: add TIFF support

-  1. Install vcpkg and integrate with Visual Studio
+  1. Install vcpkg (without telemetry) and integrate it with Visual Studio

     git clone https://github.com/microsoft/vcpkg
     cd vcpkg
-    bootstrap-vcpkg.bat
+    bootstrap-vcpkg.bat -disableMetrics
     vcpkg integrate install

-   Remember hint "CMake projects should use: -DCMAKE_TOOLCHAIN_FILE=Path/To/vcpkg.cmake"
+   Remember path to vcpkg toolchain file: "CMake projects should use: `-DCMAKE_TOOLCHAIN_FILE=Path/To/vcpkg.cmake`"
+   We will use it in step 3.

   2. Install packages (static versions)